eridur-de/mightyscape-1.2/README.md

 **Notes for Windows users:**

-* If you get a nasty popup window each time you are executing an extension, please check if you really use pythonw.exe.
-Do not use python.exe.
+* If you get a nasty popup window each time you are executing an extension, please double check if you really use `pythonw.exe`.
+Do not use `python.exe`.
 * You can download and install Python for Windows from https://www.python.org/downloads/windows
-* please double check for the correct enviroment variable adjustment. python.exe has to be in `%PATH%`
+* please review for correct enviroment variable adjustments. `python.exe` has to be in `%PATH%`

 ## Installation of prerequisites - additional python modules

 The following extra libraries are required for some of the extensions within the MightyScape package.
 Those are listed in our [requirements.txt](https://gitea.fablabchemnitz.de/FabLab_Chemnitz/mightyscape-1.2/requirements.txt) file.
 We are installing them together with MightyScape in the next section.

-**Note:** if openmesh fails to install, please see [Paperfold](https://stadtfabrikanten.org/display/IFM/Paperfold) for more details about installing it
+**Note:** if `openmesh` fails to install, please see [Paperfold](https://stadtfabrikanten.org/display/IFM/Paperfold) for more details about installing it.

 ## Installation dirs